Creamy Green Bean Casserole

 - ½ cup crispy fried onions

 - Over medium high heat, add butter, minced garlic, and mushrooms.
 The mushrooms will slightly soften and brown, releasing some moisture.

 - Once slightly browned, dust the mushrooms with the AP flour, salt and pepper.
 Stir well.
 The flour will soak up some of the moisture.
 Reduce the heat to medium.
 Next, slowly add the milk.
 As you add the milk, a creamy sauce will begin to form.
 Once all the milk is added, repeat the same process for the chicken broth.
-If the sauce gets too thick, simply add a touch more milk and make sure you reduced the heat to medium.
+If the sauce gets too thick, simply add a touch more broth and make sure you reduced the heat to medium low.

-- Once the chicken broth is well incorporated, add the soy sauce.
+- Once the chicken broth is well incorporated, add the low sodium soy sauce.
 Stir until well combined.

 - Next, you will add the rinsed and dried green beans.
 NOTE: you have the option to blanch the green beans in a separate pot of boiling water to soften them.
 See above for instructions.
 I prefer a slight crunch so I skip this step.